cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 .. image:: /_static/images/web_service/ebms-partnership-xml.png

 The mandatory elements are necessary to construct a SOAP message according to the WSDL.
-For more information, please read the article about `ebMS Partnership Configuration <http://community.cecid.hku.hk/index.php/product/article/reference_of_ebms_2_0_partnership_configuration/>`_.
+For more information, please read the article about :ref:`ebMS Partnership Configuration <ebms_partnership>`.

 Once you have configured these parameters correctly, the program can be executed.
 A message id will be displayed if the program has successfully executed.